ashleynolan/dg-blog/src/templates/pages/blog/20150615-kickoff-version-5.md

 We’ve also been working hard to update Kickoff’s associated projects.
 Both [Statix](https://github.com/TryKickoff/statix) and the [Kickoff generator](https://github.com/TryKickoff/generator-kickoff) have been developed to reflect the V5 changes.

 You may notice that Kickoff and it’s related projects have been moved into a shiny new [Github organisation – TryKickoff](https://github.com/trykickoff/).
-We did this mainly to move aweay from being aligned to a speicifc company – especially as I recently left TMW to work at Just Eat.
+We did this mainly to move aweay from being aligned to a specific company – especially as I recently moved from TMW to [work at Just Eat](/blog/a-new-challenge).
 We’ve got big plans for these projects and are looking for contributors to help us so if you’d like to get involved, please do [get in touch](trykickoff@gmail.com).

-If you’ve never heard of Kickoff or any of it’s related projects, here’s a quick overview along with the most recent updates:
+If you’ve never heard of Kickoff or any of it’s related projects, here’s a quick overview along with the most recent updates.

+---

 ## Kickoff